richo/zephyros/README.md

 Is the API missing something you need?
 File an issue and let me know!

-For your convenience, [underscore.js](http://underscorejs.org/) 1.4.4 is loaded beforehand.

-#### Modular Configs

-You can `require()` other files.

-#### Auto-Reload Configs

-When you enable this feature via the menu, Zephyros will reload your config file it changes.

-#### Using Other Languages

-Optionally, you can tell Zephyros to preprocess your config file with any command line utility.
-This lets you use any [altjs.org](http://altjs.org/) languages, such as from [this guy's list](https://github.com/jashkenas/coffee-script/wiki/List-of-languages-that-compile-to-JS)).
+You can tell Zephyros to automatically reload your config file whenver it changes.

-#### Config Caveats
+For your convenience, the JS API comes with [underscore.js](http://underscorejs.org/) 1.4.4 pre-loaded.

-- If reloading your config file fails, your key bindings will be un-bound as a precaution, presuming that your config file is in an unpredictable state.
+Note: If reloading your config file fails, your key bindings will be un-bound as a precaution, presuming that your config file is in an unpredictable state.
 They will be re-bound again next time your config file is successfully loaded.
 Same with events you're registered to.

 ### Config Example